A Complete Guide on Deploying a Node app to AWS with Docker

 Before we get to pushing up our app image, ensure that your AWS CLI can connect to your AWS account.
 To do that, you'll need your AWS Access Key ID and Secret Access Key.
 If you didn't save them when they were created, you'll have to create a new set of keys.
-To get a new set of keys, go to your AWS Console, then under your username, go to My Security Credentials, then expand the Access keys bar and save them in a safe place:
+To get a new set of keys, go to your AWS Console, then under your username, go to My Security Credentials, then expand the Access keys bar, click on Create New Access Key and save them in a safe place:

 Then from your terminal, run:

 $ aws configure